smubia/dap-2017/Sem 1 - Data Analytics/02 - Python Basics/python-syntax.md

 ## Python Checklist
 To check your understanding of python, I have created a [Python checklist in Juypter Notebook.](https://drive.google.com/open?id=0B4co3D7kCi9oX3I0dk1vZU0xcVk) (please use you SMU google account).
 If you are able to complete the checklist, you are ready to move onto the mini projects.

+**To run this, you need to open Jupyter Notebook to open up the file**

 ## Additional Readings (Very Indepth)
 :page_with_curl: https://www.tutorialspoint.com/python/python_basic_syntax.htm<br/>